Hospital Admissions (cont.)

 - CT scan: A doughnut-like machine that takes a 360 degree continuous images of a body segment, such as your head, chest, or abdomen (It provides greater detail than regular X-rays.)

 - MRI: A process using magnetism to provide a detailed image of the internal portion of a body segment

 - The MRI uses strong electromagnets to change the hydrogen atoms in your body.

 - When the electromagnet turns off, the hydrogen atoms revert to their original status and give off a unique signal, depending on what other atoms they are next to.

 - A very powerful computer reconstructs this signal.

-ECG: Used to measure the electrical activity of your heart as a sign of damaged
+- ECG: Used to measure the electrical activity of your heart as a sign of damaged heart muscle

 - Biopsy: Also called surgical or needle biopsy, a means to take a sample of an organ to determine disease status or diagnosis

 - Catheterization: Insertion of a tube or catheter into a vein or artery to do one of the following:

 - Inject contrast material into a blood vessel for imaging purposes (for instance, to enhance a CT scan or MRI)